 Hanna PK’s Story

-But words, and even recorded samples, cannot convey the essence of Hanna's music — to really understand it and feel it, you have to hear her perform live.
-When you do, you will hear songs that go back to the very beginning of the blues, as well as songs composed last year, or maybe last week!
-But as is the case with all true blues performers, she works from and in the tradition of the music while bringing her own stamp of creativity and originality to it.
+But words, and even recorded samples, cannot fully convey the essence of Hanna's music — to really understand it and feel it, you have to hear her perform live.
+Her music continues to evolve and reflects the very moment she is living in — the happenings and vibe in the room, the reactions of her listeners, the musical contributions of each band member, and even the events of the week in the world, all combine to inspire a new and different performance of each song.
+As is the case with all true blues performers, she works from and in the tradition of the music while bringing her own stamp of creativity and originality to it.
 Her music tells a story, sometimes an age-old one, but she tells it in her way from her perspective, which in turn informs and expands our experience.